American Airlines baggage fees and fare rules

 Carry-on allowance

-One carry-on bag and one personal item are published as included on all fares.
+American includes one carry-on bag and one personal item on all fares.

 Personal item rules